BARITONE 4-PAIRS OF STRINGS BOYZOUKI.

 (C2:C4, F2:F4, A2:A3, D3:D4)

+Again similar things can be said as previously.
+This instrument sound much like a bass-guitar or Mandocello, or Greek Lute.
 In all pairs of strings the strings differ by an octave!
 To get the full advantage of this tuning you have to play the instrument with the finger nails rather than a plastic pick!
 After all the 4 finger nails are like 4 picks and the hand and fingers has the skill to combine playing all these 4 picks with various way!
 An advantage of the tuning by octaves in all pairs of strings, is that of one string from a pair goes slightly out of tuning, the audio effect is not that bad as when both strings of the pair have identical frequencies.
 This tuning allows for larger range of the instrument, that covers the standard 4-double string Greek Bouzouki but also that of the guitar in lower notes.
 Another advantage is that playing it with the finger nails one can play a single only string from each pair instead of both, thus allowing for more degrees of freedom and sound effects in melodies.

 We summarize